 Once the butternut squash has softened in the soup, it’s time to blend.
 Because I like a silky smooth soup, most of the time.

 As a matter of blending your soup, you can go a few different routes:

-Each of these pieces of equipment have their virtues and unless you have a Vitamix at home, I’m not going to be a huge pusher of using the standing blender (if you do, though, kudos!!!).
+*Each of these pieces of equipment has their virtues and unless you have a Vitamix at home, I’m not going to be a huge pusher of using the standing blender (if you do, though, kudos!!!).
 I used my Calphalon Immersion Blender as a matter of convenience because I don’t have to ladle any hot liquid into anything, I can just blend right in the pot!
 Super easy.

 To get my super smooth soup, I just pass my blended soup through a fine strainer.
 This gets rid of any little bits that didn’t puree all the way.
 The result, a super smooth and silky soup.*

-- 2 each carrots peeled and chopped
+- 2 each parsnips, peeled and chunked

-- 2 each parsnips peeled and chopped
+- 2 each shallots, peeled and chunked

 - 2 quarts vegetable stock